(image respectfully borrowed from Nick Cocozza’s amazing “selfies” series)

 Why is it so important to connect your character to your reader?

 We are a society of channel flippers, of instant gratification lovin’, drive-thru eatin’, convenience hounds.
 We have the attention spans of goldfish.
 If you can’t connect your readers to your character through the common ground of sympathetic and universal traits they will put your book down.
 And often, when a book lands on the nightstand, it never gets picked up again.
-I shudder to think how many amazing stories were lost to the underside of the coffee table.

-So along with grabbing them from the beginning with an interesting and challenging first scene, you must hold your reader to character that they care about, either because they relate to them, or because they are fascinated by their darker side.
+So along with grabbing them from the beginning with an interesting and challenging first scene, you must hold your reader to a character that they care about, either because they relate to them, or because they are fascinated by their darker side.
 Their traits and foibles make your readers want to know what’s going to happen to them next.
 And that keeps them reading.

 In the ignorance of youth, I used to think that my character could be anything and do anything.
 They could be perfect because I was building their world and I could make them flawless.
 They could be smart, and athletic, and beautiful, always saying and doing the right thing, always in control of their situation and aware of their future.
+(In the business we call these characters “Mary-Sue”s).

 Snooze-o-rama and eye-roll Central.